Lo Pan Temple: Temple history

 Located at 15 Ching Lin Terrace, the temple is the only urban temple in Hong Kong erected to commemorate Lo Pan.
 It was built by the Contractors Guild in 1884 with donations from many people connected with the trade.
-According to the record of a stone curving inside the temple, over 1172 people from different towns in Guangdong joined together to donate money for the establishment of Lo Pan Temple.
+According to the record of a stone carving inside the temple, over 1172 people from different towns in Guangdong joined together to donate money for the establishment of Lo Pan Temple.

 The ownership of the land on which the temple was built has changed several times over the years, and in 1921 it was acquired by the Kwong Yuet Tong, which is currently the management body of the temple.
 In 1949, Kwong Yuet Tong was registered as a legal entity to manage the Temple.
 The staff of Kwong Yuet Tong mainly consists of the builders in Hong Kong.

 Although there are several temples on the mainland China that are dedicated to Lo Pan, they are usually dedicated to Lo Pan along with other deities; Lo Pan Temple in Hong Kong pays tribute solely to Lo Pan.
 Although repair and maintenance work is often carried out, the Temple generally remains as its original appearance and structure.
 In 1949, an office of Kwong Yuet Tong and Hong Wah Secondary School were built on the vacant land next to the Temple.